i-like-robots/react-tags/README.md

 #### noSuggestionsMessage (optional)

 Message shown if there are no matching suggestions.
-Defaults to `'No suggestions found'`.
+Defaults to `null`.

 #### autofocus (optional)